burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/attributes/nodiscard).

-## 7. Only one Signed Integer Representation
+## 7. Only One Signed Integer Representation

 Starting from `C++20`, there is only one signed integer representation, and it's **twos-complement-notation**.